Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 A significant trend is the growing dominance of online shopping for Black Friday deals.
 This shift in behaviour impacts the demographics involved.

-Here’s a closer look at the demographics participating in Black Friday sales in 2024.
+Here’s a closer look at the demographics participating in Black Friday sales.

 Age and Gender Breakdown